raz0005/belly-button-challenge/README.md

 ## Deployment

 The project is deployed on GitHub Pages.

-You can access the live dashboard at [GitHub Pages URL]([https://raz0005.github.io/belly-button-challenge/])].
+## Live Demo

+Check out the live demo of the Belly Button Challenge at [this link](https://raz0005.github.io/belly-button-challenge/).

 ## Data Source